-The Board shall adopt such procedure as may be necessary to carry out the provisions of this Section.
-[Entire Sect. revised effective 2-19-2008, except as otherwise noted].
+The Board shall adopt such procedure as may be necessary to carry out the provisions of

 ARTICLE VII-SALE OF BEER, ALE, WINE, AND ALCOHOLIC LIQUOR

 1. Procedure.

 No building or premises shall hereafter be used either in whole or in part for the purpose of selling any alcoholic liquor, beer, ale or wine under any permit unless such premises are located in a district appropriate for the class of permit sought in accordance with these regulations, and until said premises shall have been approved by the Planning and Zoning Commission, as hereinafter provided.